 Daniel Hogan (’99) is an officer in the U.S. Navy, currently the communications officer aboard the USS Pennsylvania, a nuclear submarine based in Bangor, Washington.

-Ian Holland (’95) is a counselor working with the Academy of Healing Arts for Teens, running groups to raise social and emotional intelligence.
-He formerly worked in the alcohol and drug program at the University of California, Santa Barbara.
+Ian Holland (’95) is a a licensed Marriage and Family Therapist practicing in Santa Barbara.
+He intends to relocate to Marin County soon.
+He was formerly a counselor with the Academy of Healing Arts for Teens, running groups to raise social and emotional intelligence.
 He earned an M.A. in Clinical Psychology from Antioch University Los Angeles.

-Ben Hood (’90) is principal of Designed Solutions, a worldwide software consulting firm based in San Rafael.
+Ben Hood (’90) is principal of Designed Solutions, a worldwide software consulting firm based in Colorado.

-Henry Hoppe (’74) and his wife operate a tour business in Napa.
+Henry Hoppe (’74) passed away in 2014.
+He and his wife operated a tour business in Napa.

-Lynn Marie Hubbard (’75) is an environmental scientist at the Swedish Radiation Protection Authority.
+Lynn Marie Hubbard (’75) is the head of the Emergency Preparedness and Response section and radio-analytical laboratory at the Swedish Radiation Protection Authority.
 The recipient of a National Center for Atmospheric Research fellowship upon graduation from SSU, she earned her Ph.D. in physical chemistry at the University of California, Riverside.

-Monika Ivancic (’93) is the associate director of the Magnetic Resonance Facility in the Chemistry Department of the University of Wisconsin-Madison.
-Formerly a postdoctoral researcher in biochemistry at the University of Vermont, she earned her Ph.D. in Biochemistry and Biophysics at Oregon State University in 2001.
+Monika Ivancic (’93) is the manager of the NMR Facility of the University of Vermont.
+She was formerly associate director of the Magnetic Resonance Facility in the Chemistry Department of the University of Wisconsin-Madison.
+She did postdoctoral research in biochemistry at the University of Vermont after earning her Ph.D. in Biochemistry and Biophysics at Oregon State University in 2001.

 Ashley Janny [formerly Wiren] (’04) is an engineer at Boeing in Kent, WA.
 She is also an officer in the Washington National Guard in a chemical, biological, radiological and nuclear unit.
 She earned an M.S. in Aerospace Engineering Sciences at the University of Colorado at Boulder in 2005.

-Holly Jessop (’93) is the lead statistician in the Worker Health & Safety Branch of the Department of Pesticide Regulation in the California Environmental Protection Agency.
+Holly Jessop (’93) is a research scientist (epidemiology/biostatistics) at the California Department of Public Health in the Healthcare-Associated Infections Program.
 She is also a Ph.D. student in epidemiology at the University of Hawai’i at Manoa.
 She earned an M.S. in tropical conservation biology at the University of Hawai’i at Hilo in 2008 and a second M.S., in public health, at the University of Hawai’i at Manoa in 2011.
 She formerly worked in the Education and Public Outreach program of the Chandra X-ray Observatory at the Smithsonian Astrophysical Observatory.

 Miriam Jewell [formerly Tobin] (’90) and her husband operate the Jewell Ranch in Sebastopol, where they have apple orchards, grape vineyards, and a trucking business.

-Kevin John (’07) is an educational science support assistant in SSU’s Education and Public Outreach Group.
+Kevin John (’07) is an education resource developer in SSU’s Education and Public Outreach Group.

-Chris Johnson (’09) is teaching physics at Elk Grove High School in Elk Grove, CA.
+Chris Johnson (’09) teaches physics at Elk Grove High School in Elk Grove, CA.

-Jon M. Jurgovan (’85) is a senior patent attorney and partner in the Electronics and Computer Technology Group of Alston & Bird LLP in Atlanta.
+Jon M. Jurgovan (’85) is an Administrative Patent Judge in the Dallas area.
+He was formerly a senior patent attorney with BlackBerry in Texas and with Alston & Bird LLP in Atlanta.
 He earned an M.S. in electronic engineering at California State University, Fullerton and a J.D. at Washington & Lee University in Virginia.

-Rick Kamen (’80) is running three on-line businesses: HeirloomStories.com, which sells his book of stories by his father, AutographedByAuthor.com, which connects readers with authors, and Elderhood.com, for the “third stage of life.”
+Rick Kamen (’80) is running three on-line businesses: HeirloomStories.com and Elderhood.com, for the “third stage of life.”
 He is also a docent at Torrey Pines State Reserve and the Museum of Man.

 Jeff Kavanaugh (’94) is an associate professor of earth and atmospheric sciences at the University of Alberta and the director of the Juneau Icefield Research Program.
 Formerly a postdoctoral researcher in the department of geography at the University of California at Berkeley, he earned his Ph.D. in earth and ocean sciences at the University of British Columbia in 2000.
 His research in glacier dynamics has taken him to the Yukon, Antarctica, and points in between.